NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         /* slot map stores SLOT_UNOCCUPIED if slot is free and SLOT_OCCUPIED if slot is occupied) */

-        /* if a free slot is found, discontinue the traversal of the linked list of record blocks */
+        /* if a free slot is found, set rec_id and discontinue the traversal of the linked list of record blocks */

         /* otherwise, continue to check the next block by updating the block numbers as follows: